Stages of Relapse and Relapse Prevention

 How To Prevent Relapse

 Avoiding people, places, and situations that could provide temptation to drink is crucial in the early months of recovery.
 Sometimes that means drastic measures, like avoiding holiday parties, sporting events, or wedding receptions where alcohol is flowing freely.
 A live concert, where the scent of marijuana fills the stadium, is another situation to avoid.
-Removing all liquor and medications from the home, including over-the-counter medications that contain alcohol is necessary.
+Removing all liquor and medications from the home, including over-the-counter medications that contain alcohol is necessary to avoid alcohol relapse.
 Practicing the H.A.L.T. protocol, by checking in to see if you are hungry, angry lonely, or tired.

 The most effective way to stave off relapse is by creating a solid relapse prevention plan.
 Most individuals learn how to make a relapse prevention plan while in treatment.
 The active process of writing the plan down on paper can help solidify the commitment, something tangible to follow, rather than just stating the relapse prevention steps audibly.
 While each individual’s relapse prevention strategy will be unique, there are some general steps that are universal, such as: